Gamify-IT/docs/dev-manuals/services/overworld/create-new-world.md

 # How to create a new World

+This tutorial shows how to create a new area, just like we did.
-This tutorial is for people interested in creating their own World/Dungeon the way we created one.
-This tutorial will be about creating a new world, but creating a dungeon works equally.
+This tutorial will be about creating a new world, but creating a dungeon works the same.

 ## Tileset

 Before starting to paint a world you need to think about in which theme the world should be.
 We used the [Zelda-like tileset](https://opengameart.org/content/zelda-like-tilesets-and-sprites) for all our Worlds and made some modifications to it according to our own needs (including a few custom sprites).
 See [new tilesets](https://github.com/Gamify-IT/overworld/blob/main/new-tilesets/README.md) for some info about how to change the look of the tileset.
 This tutorial works with the standard Zelda-like tileset since it is already available in the project.
-If you need another tileset you can refer to [setup tilemap in unity](https://github.com/Gamify-IT/docs/blob/main/dev-manuals/languages/unity/setup-tilemap-in-unity.md).
+If you need another tileset, have a look at [setup tilemap in unity](https://github.com/Gamify-IT/docs/blob/main/dev-manuals/languages/unity/setup-tilemap-in-unity.md).

 ## Copying the Boilerplate Scene